Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 For sitting:

 Lean back in your chair and let your feet rest flat on the floor.
-Raise the desk so your elbows are bent at approximately a right angle (or 90 degrees).
+Raise the desk so your elbows are bent to approximately a right angle (90 degrees).
 Your forearms can lie unfettered upon the desktop, not floating at your side and holding the desk up to shoulder level.

 Then, if the desk is too high, your shoulders hunch.
 If it’s too low, you will hunch forward and put strain on your back.